matthewmueller/vo/Readme.md

 Vo is a control flow library for minimalists.
 At less than 250 lines of code, Vo is similar in spirit to [co()](https://github.com/visionmedia/co), but is useful outside the context of generators.

-## When I would use Vo

-- You want the benefits of promises (composeability & error handling) but just wanted to use functions or existing APIs.
-- You want to use the control flow goodies of co but you cannot or do not want to use generators or wrapped APIs.
-- You just want a simple and concise API for control flow.

 ## Features

 - Supports synchronous & asynchronous functions, generators and promises.